yanchith/Raylib-cs-gmae/README.md

 Unhandled exception.
 System.DllNotFoundException: Unable to load DLL 'raylib' or one of its dependencies: The specified module could not be found.
 (0x8007007E)
 ```

-In this case, copy the `raylib.dll` (on Windows) or `libraylib.dylib` (on macOS) from the runtimes
+In this case, copy the `raylib.dll` (on Windows) from the runtimes subdirectory in the build
-subdirectory in the build directory to the build directory itself, right next to your executable.
+directory to the build directory itself, right next to your executable.

+On macOS the workaround doesn't work.
+Stay tuned.

 Happy coding!